• Skip to main content

 What kind of cucumber to use

-I love English cucumbers when making salads: they are mild in flavor, don't have much seeds and I enjoy their thin skin.
+I love English cucumbers when making salads: they are mild in flavor, don't have many seeds and I enjoy their thin skin.

-That being said, mini Lebanese cucumbers would also work out well.
+That being said, mini Lebanese cucumbers, baby cucumbers or Persian cucumbers would also work out well.
 If using fresh cucumber from the garden in the summer, then you might need to discard their peel if too thick/bitter and make sure to scoop out their seeds.

 Arrange the vegetables